FAQ

 How can I become involved at Pineview?

 At Pineview, we encourage parent involvement, because we believe in forming strong partnerships with our parents and families to ensure the success of our students’ learning experiences.
-We invite parents to spend time in the classroom, volunteering during special events such as book fairs, fundraisers, and charitable events or simply reading a story to the children.
+We invite parents to spend time in the classroom volunteering during special events such as book fairs, and charitable events or reading a story to the children.
 Room parents coordinate volunteers and support the classroom teacher during special events.

 Are meals provided at Pineview?